 Members of the Council have a direct voice in determining policies, programs and services that ensure the delivery of safe and effective psychological services.
-The College appreciates that a Council that reflects diversity benefits from new and innovative approaches and points of view.
+The College appreciates that a Council that reflects equity, diversity and inclusion benefits from these broad and varied points of view.
 Ontario is home to one of the most diverse populations in the world – most Ontarians can trace their roots outside of Canada.
-Ontarians represent a broad range of ethnicities, ages, genders, sexual orientations, religions, languages, abilities, socio-economic status, and lifestyles.
-Toronto itself, has been called the most multicultural city in the world where more than 100 languages and dialects are spoken.
-Recognizing this, the College knows that the needs of the public being served are not the same across the province, and strives to involve those who recognize, respect and promote the value inherent in such diversity.
+Ontarians represent diversity of race, colour, being Indigenous, places of origin, religions, immigrant and newcomer status, ethnic origins, abilities, sexual orientations, gender identities, gender expression, socioeconomic status, and age.
+Toronto has been called the most multicultural city in the world where more than 100 languages and dialects are spoken.
+Recognizing this, the College knows that the needs of the public are best served through the involvement of those who recognize, respect and promote the value inherent in such diversity.

 As an organization, the College endeavours to reflect, through its Council and Committees membership, the diversity of the Ontario public to whom psychologists and psychological associates provide service.